cloudowski/docker-splunk-jboss/README.md

 # Usage

 1. Download necessary files - see filelist.txt.

-2. Build images for each of containers
+2. Build images for all containers

+`
+    ./manage.sh build all
+`

+or selected

+`
-	for c in jboss5 splunk;do
+	for c in jboss{5,6} splunk;do
-	  docker build -t $c $c
+	  ./manage sh build $c
 	done
+`

 3. Copy ta-jboss and jboss_inside sources to src/
 4. Start containers with a script

+`
-	sudo ./manage.sh start
+	./manage.sh start splunk
+`

+See **splunk/README.txt** for details on how to control splunk configuration using environemnt variables.